 What most of us have in common though is the appreciation for great views.
 To make things easier for you, we’ve come up with a list of some of the best picnic spots in and around Sydney!

-17 Great Sydney Picnic Spots
+17 Scenic Picnic Spots in Sydney

 Beautiful parks, great beaches and quiet hideaways to enjoy a great afternoon outside, with sensational views right at your feet.